-Metaproterenol is used to treat wheezing and shortness of breath from lung problems (e.g., asthma, chronic obstructive pulmonary disease, bronchitis, emphysema).
+Metaproterenol is used to treat wheezing and shortness of breath from lung problems (such as asthma, chronic obstructive pulmonary disease, bronchitis, emphysema).
 Controlling these symptoms can decrease time lost from work or school.
-Metaproterenol is a bronchodilator (beta-2 receptor agonist) that works by opening breathing passages to make breathing easier.
+Metaproterenol belongs to a class of drugs known as bronchodilators.
+It works by relaxing the muscles around the airways so that they open up and you can breathe more easily.
 This drug is also known as orciprenaline in other countries.

 If taking the syrup, measure the dose carefully using a medication cup/spoon available from your pharmacist.

 Take this medication exactly as prescribed.
 Do not take more of this medication or take it more often than recommended by your doctor.
 If you have been directed to use this medication on a daily schedule, use it regularly at the same times each day in order to get the most benefit from it.

 If you notice less effect than usual from this medication, if your symptoms get worse, or if you feel you need to take any of your asthma medications more often than recommended, seek immediate medical attention.